A-iPower SC2300i (Discontinued)

 Power & Run Time

-With a noise rating of 52 dBA (just slightly more noisy than rainfall), the inverter generator features a simple traditional pull-start mechanism.
+With a noise rating of 52 dBA (just slightly more noisy than a quiet suburb), the inverter generator's starting mechanism is centered around a classic hand-operated recoil starting mechanism.

-The fuel capacity of 1.1 gallon allows the SC2300i to operate for up to 10 hours with a full tank (fuel consumption around 0.11 GPH).
+Featuring a 1.1 gallon fuel tank, the SC2300i provides continuous power for up to 10 hours on a full tank (fuel consumption around 0.11 GPH).

-As the SC2300i produces a clean sine wave, with a <3% Total Harmonic Disruption (THD), sensitive electronics may be plugged in the AC outlets safely.
+The SC2300i generates a clean sine wave: providing <3% Total Harmonic Distortion (THD), delicate electronics can be plugged in its AC outlets safely.

 Outlets

-Additionally, it features 2 DC outlets: there's a 5V USB port (USB-A) with which you may charge electronics, for example mobile phones or tablets, conveniently and a 12V 8A (cigarette lighter style) receptacle allowing you to easily charge your batteries.
+Additionally, it features 2 DC outlets: there's a 5V USB port (USB-A) providing convenient charging capabilities for mobile phones, tablets, and other electronic devices and a 12V 8A (cigarette lighter style) receptacle with which you may charge your batteries with ease.

-While this A-iPower generator is not RV Ready, its L5-30R receptacle can be used for a simple RV connection with an L5-30P to TT-30R adaptor (included).
+Even though this A-iPower generator isn't quite RV Ready, its L5-30R receptacle allows an easy RV connection via an L5-30P to TT-30R adaptor (included).

 Portability

-Thanks to its closed inverter generator design (L21.7 x W14 x H20.9 in), the A-iPower SC2300i, is more esthetical than a typical, open frame generator.
+Since the A-iPower SC2300i is an inverter generator, its closed design (L21.7 x W14 x H20.9 in) not only provides an aesthetic advantage but also contributes to reduced noise levels compared to conventional, open frame devices.
 This type of design is the most modern and convenient way to recreationally generate power.

 Features

-Besides the classic documentation and an owner's manual (opens in a new tab) to get you promptly started, the A-iPower SC2300i also comes with some accessories: battery charging cables, oil, tool kit, funnel and RV adapter are included.
+Beyond the standard documentation and an owner's manual to assist with setup, the A-iPower SC2300i ships with supplementary accessories: oil, battery charging cables, funnel, RV adapter and tool kit.

 Product Video